USSF-ORBIT/ussf-portal/docs/adr/0020-use-aws-certificate-manager-for-dod-tls-certs.md

 Continue using AWS IAM Certificate Manager, and build another means of detecting certificate expirations.

 * Good, because other than notifying on cert expirations, IAM has worked.
-* Good, because IAM can be used for certificates in all regions but this is not likely to affect us as we are building an application for US service members and our certificates will always come from the DoD.
+* Good, because IAM can be used for certificates in all regions.
+  * This is not likely to affect us as we are building an application for US service members and our certificates will always come from the DoD.
 * Good, because there are no additional costs though the costs are minor.
 * Bad, because it would require additional engineering work to create an AWS Lambda or Fargate Task for detecting Certificate Expirations.
 * Bad, because any solution we engineer will not be as well supported as the AWS services that can perform what we need.